SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 - artifact-id is deprecated and will be removed.

-- Deployments now require specifying the catalog-guid within a catalog.yml file, as explained here.
+- Deployments now require specifying the catalog-guid within a catalog.yml file, as explained [here](xref:Important_Changes_Since_Version_2.0.0).

 - The api-key must now exclusively contain an Organization Key.

 - A new mandatory input, agent-destination-id, specifying the target DataMiner Agent is required.
+To obtain this ID for an existing DataMiner System, navigate to its details page in the admin.dataminer.services.
+The ID is the last GUID of the URL.

 These changes improve security, enhance flexibility, and ensure compatibility with newer workflows and tooling.